abulimov/models_blog/content/post/airfix-be2c.md

 Model is well designed, no flash, crispy details.

 ## Build notes
 Pretty much nothing to write about.
-Very straightforward build and I didn't want to overcomplicate it with rigging or elaborate decals.
+Very straightforward build and I didn't want to over-complicate it with rigging or elaborate decals.

 Painted with **Tamiya** *Wooden Deck Tan*, weathering and colour modulation with oils.